Ordering Power is Sanctioning Power: Sanction Evasion-MEV and the Limits of On-Chain Enforcement: Discussion

-\textbf{Why Issuer-Side Hardening Is Not Enough.} Our findings suggest that SE-MEV should not be understood as a narrow implementation flaw, but as a mechanism-level limitation of on-chain sanctions on public blockchains.
-The root cause is that sanction authority is expressed through ordinary transactions, while effective enforcement is determined by economically motivated transaction ordering.
-From this perspective, the USDT multisignature workflow is best understood as an amplifier rather than the fundamental cause: by separating commitment from execution, it enlarges the committed-but-not-yet-effective window during which evasion can occur, but the underlying vulnerability already exists whenever enforcement must pass through the same ordering pipeline as the evading transfer.
+\textbf{Why Issuer-Side Hardening Is Not Enough.} SE-MEV is not a narrow implementation flaw, but a structural limitation of reactive sanctions on public blockchains.
+Sanction authority is exercised through ordinary transactions, while enforcement depends on transaction ordering.
+Whenever a freeze transaction and an evading transfer enter the same ordering pipeline, enforcement becomes a priority contest rather than a purely issuer-controlled action.

-This also explains why simply hardening the issuer-side workflow is insufficient.
-A single-transaction design, as in USDC-style enforcement, can reduce the extra delay introduced by a multi-step process, but it does not remove the core race.
-As long as the freeze remains an ordinary transaction, a sanctioned party can still compete for inclusion and ordering in the same block or along adjacent blocks.
-In other words, the problem is not only latency, but the lack of atomic coupling between sanction authority and final execution ordering.
-For the same reason, partial compliance by some builders or proposers with OFAC constraints cannot fully resolve the issue: heterogeneous visibility, private order flow, and synchronization gaps imply that enforcement cannot be guaranteed as long as ordering remains distributed across profit-driven actors and channels.

-The broader implication is that effective mitigation likely requires protocol- or infrastructure-level support, rather than issuer-side optimization alone.
-Any robust design would need to either move privileged enforcement outside the ordinary public ordering path, or substantially reduce the visibility and synchronization gap before enforcement becomes effective.
-Possible directions include trusted sequencing, confidential or TEE-assisted ordering, or other mechanisms that provide stronger coupling between privileged actions and execution priority.

-The GENIUS Act reinforces the mechanism our model identifies.
-By mandating that every permitted issuer maintain freeze-or-burn capability and comply with lawful blocking orders, the Act ensures that enforcement \emph{failure} is no longer a mere operational lapse but a statutory violation carrying per-day civil penalties of up to \$100{,}000 and potential criminal liability.
-In the language of our model, this codifies a lower bound on $\Psi$ that is anchored to the transaction value (via IEEPA's $2\times$ rule) and further augmented by ongoing per-day fines, making the MEV-tax escalation predicted by Corollary~1 a direct consequence of the tightening regulatory environment.

-We leave the design and evaluation of such mechanisms to future work; the main point here is that SE-MEV reveals a structural limit of public-chain enforcement, not merely a transient inefficiency in current issuer implementations.
+Issuer-side hardening can reduce operational delay, but cannot remove this contest.
+The USDT multisignature workflow amplifies the race by separating authorization from execution, whereas a USDC-style single-transaction design removes this extra delay.
+Yet in both cases, the freeze still competes for inclusion and ordering.
+Partial compliance by builders or proposers is also insufficient, because heterogeneous order flow, private channels, and synchronization gaps leave enforcement exposed to profit-driven decisions.